zshakespear/terrainGen/README.txt

 https://www.youtube.com/watch?v=fjZAgoxFKiQ

 TO-DO:
--Add more random locations
--Find way to mark on map where the locations/water features are -Update READMEs for each of the branches to explain what their purpose is.
+-Add more random locations, especially for the beach -Find way to mark on map where the locations/water features are -Create a function to reshuffle locations